konmik/satellite/README.md

 ### Satellite

-* In case of configuration change Satellite automatically re-attaches all running background tasks to the new View instance.
+* In case of a configuration change Satellite automatically re-connects all running background tasks to the new Activity/Fragment/View instance.
 The application will not forget what it is doing.

 * In case of a process restart Satellite automatically restarts background tasks that